huaweicloud/huaweicloud-fpga/fp1/hardware/vivado_design/examples/example3/prj/README.md

 <a id="sec-2-6" name="sec-2-6"></a>

 - AEI_Register.cfg
-  This file is used to configure the upload mode of the bit file generated during compilation and the name of the OBS bucket.
+  This file is used to configure the upload mode of the .bit file generated during compilation and the name of the OBS bucket.
 For details, see [AEI_Register.cfg Operation Instructions](#sec-3-4).

 <a id="sec-2-7" name="sec-2-7"></a>

 - AEI_Register.sh
-  This command is used to complete the PR verification and generate and upload the bit file.
-Run this file to upload the bit file to the OBS bucket and obtain the registration ID.
+  This command is used to complete the PR verification and generate and upload the .bit file.
+Run this file to upload the .bit file to the OBS bucket and obtain the registration ID.
 For details, see [AEI_Register.sh Operation Instructions](#sec-3-5).

 <a id="sec-3" name="sec-3"></a>

-## Building Descriptions
+## Building Description

 <a id="sec-3-1" name="sec-3-1"></a>

-### usr_prj_cfg Configuration Descriptions
+### usr_prj_cfg Configuration Description

 The file is used to configure user-defined information of a user project.

-- The usr_prj_cfg file is saved in the `$WORK_DIR/hardware/vivado_design/example/example3/prj/` directory.
+- The **usr_prj_cfg** file is saved in the `$WORK_DIR/hardware/vivado_design/example/example3/prj/` directory.
 (All subsequent operations are performed in this directory.)

-To edit the **usr_prj_cfg** file, run the following command:
+To edit the **usr_prj_cfg** file, run the following commands:

 ```bash
   $ cd $WORK_DIR/hardware/vivado_design/example/example3/prj/
   $ vim ./usr_prj_cfg
 ```

-`usr_prj_cfg` content introduction:
+The content of `usr_prj_cfg` is listed in the following table.

 | Content                                  | Keyword           | Example                                  |
 | :--------------------------------------- | :---------------- | :--------------------------------------- |